boi-one/WarehouseEditor3D/readme.md

 ### Info Window

-The info window contains miscellaneous info about the fps, the important positions and the screen resulotion.
+The info window contains miscellaneous info about the fps, the important positions and the screen resolution.
 This window can be toggled off using "I".